Siirry suoraan sisältöön

 Sustainable development means a constant and controlled process of societal change taking place globally, regionally and locally in cities and municipalities, the objective being to secure good living conditions for the current and future generations.
 Development cannot be sustainable if the finiteness and sensible use of natural resources are not taken into consideration in the process.

-A sustainable city secures the opportunities for a good life for present and future generations on an equal footing, while taking into account the limited natural resources and carrying capacity of our entire planet.
-Economic activity should be limited so that biodiversity does not suffer while at the same time supporting the empowerment and social justice of inhabitants.
+A sustainable city secures opportunities for a good life for the current and future generations equally, while also taking the finiteness of natural resources and the carrying capacity of our entire planet into account.
+Economic activity should be restricted so that biodiversity does not suffer while residents’ influencing opportunities and social justice are supported.

-The challenge is to combine high wellfare with environmental sustainability
+The challenge of combining a high level of well-being with environmental sustainability

-Important themes for sustainable development in Helsinki include low carbon, a smart city, health and social sustainability.
+In Helsinki, the themes of sustainable development include low emissions, a smart city, healthiness and social sustainability.

-The challenge of sustainable development is that it has not been possible to achieve high levels of well-being in an environmentally sustainable way.
-Efforts are being made to improve the sustainability of cities by developing new solutions, making old practices more sustainable, multiplying good practices and strengthening international cooperation.
+The challenge of sustainable development lies in the fact that cities have been unsuccessful in achieving a high level of well-being in an environmentally sustainable manner.
+Operators are trying to improve the sustainability of cities by developing new solutions, changing old modes of operation to make them more sustainable, multiplying good practices and strengthening international cooperation.

-The challenges of sustainability in the environment are urgent, as climate change is a huge crisis that already requires fast action.
-However, the prevailing COVID-19 pandemic shows that social sustainability can also be fragile as the normal daily lives of many people are upset as a result of the global health crisis.
+The challenges of a sustainable environment are urgent, as global warming is an enormous crisis that already requires quick action.
+However, the COVID-19 pandemic showed that social sustainability can also be fragile, as many people’s everyday lives are thrown off balance as a result of a global health crisis.

-The UN’s sustainable development plan, Agenda 2030, serves as a guiding framework for sustainable development.
-In 2015, the UN member states agreed at a summit in New York on sustainable development goals and an action plan, the purpose of which is to guide global development efforts until 2030.
+The UN’s 2030 Agenda for Sustainable Development serves as a guiding framework for sustainable development.
+In September 2015, the UN member states agreed at a summit in New York on sustainable development goals and an action plan, the purpose of which is to guide global development efforts until 2030.
 The agreement contains 17 different goals focusing on sustainable development.
 The shared action plan sets shared goals for all countries for the next 15 years.
-Finland is strongly committed to the Agenda goals and has already published two Voluntary Local Reviews.
+Finland is strongly committed to the Agenda goals and has already published two Voluntary National Reviews.

 Sustainable development is part of the City of Helsinki’s core operations

 As regards the actual implementation of the UN’s Sustainable Development Goals, a significant share is conducted at the local level.
 As such, cities play an important role in ensuring the successful achievement of the goals.
-Municipalities play a major role, especially in Finland: they are responsible for many functions and services related to social, ecological and financial sustainability.
+The role of municipalities is particularly significant in Finland, where they are responsible for many functions and services related to social, ecological and economic sustainability.

-Helsinki is committed to the Sustainable Development Goals (SDG) of the Agenda 2030 plan, wants to promote the achievement of these goals and highlights the role of cities in the achievement of the SDGs.
+Helsinki is committed to the Sustainable Development Goals (SDGs) of the 2030 Agenda and wants to promote the achievement of these goals and highlight the role of cities in this effort.
 Helsinki was the second city in the world to publish its first Voluntary Local Review back in 2019.

 Helsinki is doing well in comparisons

 Accordingly, sustainable development is in many ways part of the City’s core operations, and its connection with the UN’s Sustainable Development Goals is not always something that people even think about.
-Helsinki has an enormous amount of know-how, inspiration and ability to implement the SDGs, which is what many of the stories of the City’s different operations focus on.
+Helsinki has an enormous amount of know-how, motivation and ability to put the SDGs into practice, as the many examples of the City’s actions in this review show.

 From the perspective of sustainable development, examples of Helsinki’s strengths include high-quality and equal educational, cultural and leisure-time services, good health care, functional infrastructure and clean nature, as well as the development of a functional and smart city.